 Cooking with Kindergarteners- Get Kids in the Kitchen!

 Cooking Mom… those words stared at me… and got the wheels turning.
-I cook, I like … ok..
+I cook, I like cooking with kids… ok..
 I signed up.

 And it was great.